SimonOrJ/csc59866-server/README.md

 HTTP Server Software
 ====================

-CSC 59866: Group 1
+CSC 59866: Group 1 & 6

-This program was written for CSC 59866 class by group 1.
+This program was written for CSC 59866 class by group 1 & 6.

 ## How to compile

-Make sure the machine has gcc installed.
+Make sure the machine has gcc and g++ installed.
 Then run:

 ```
 g++ server.cpp -o server